 The state also encourages the use of mongoose-proof fencing, especially in areas with sensitive native wildlife populations.
 These fences are designed to prevent mongooses from accessing important nesting grounds or habitats of native species.

-It is important to note that killing mongooses in Hawaii is generally not legal, as they are protected under state law.
-However, exceptions can be made for certain situations, such as when mongooses pose a threat to endangered native species or public health and safety.
+However, killing mongooses is legal in certain situations, such as when mongooses pose a threat to endangered native species or public health and safety.
 In such cases, permits may be issued to control or remove mongooses.

 For more information on mongoose management efforts in Hawaii, you can visit the official website of the Hawaii Department of Agriculture at hdoa.hawaii.gov.

 Also read: What Animals You Can Hunt In Hawaii

 In conclusion, killing mongooses is legal in Hawaii but closely regulated due to the unintended consequences of their introduction and their current pest status.

 Control measures aim to balance reducing mongoose populations to protect native species while utilizing humane methods.